-- Carefully remove your break from the glass dish or mold.
+- Carefully remove your bread from the glass dish or mold.

 - Slice, toast, and melt butter on top, if desired.

 If you don’t have a microwave, try frying the dough in a little butter, ghee, or coconut oil.
-Same prep time, same easy recipe — just a slightly different texture.
+Same prep time, same easy recipe — just a slightly different texture and cook time.

 - Serving Size: 1 slice